Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 A terrified seventeen year old going through the traumatic sixteen hour labour process with no idea of what was to happen.

-being given orders by the nurse.
+unless being given orders by the nurse.
 I was tied to the side of the bed during the birth of my son.
-My left leg tied up in a stirrup
+My left leg tied up

 At 9.59 pm my son was born and as I tried to turn over to see what was happening, the nurse pinned my shoulder